DIDoS/php-basket-api/README.md

 ## SECURITY ADVICE
 If you want to store the output of this library into a database or something, please make sure that your application takes care of sql injection, cross-site-scripting (xss) and so on.
-There is no build in protection by now.
+There is no built-in protection by now.

 ## LICENSE